 Set Operation Tool

-The Set Operation Tool button opens the Set Operations dialog which provides commands that you can use to manipulate multiple objects at the same time.
+The Set Operation Tool button opens the Set Operations dialog, which provides commands for manipulating multiple objects at the same time.

-Some of these commands can also be accessed directly from the Edit Sets group of the Home tab.
-If a model object has a 3D Space object attached to it, using these tools will affect both object types.
-For example, if there is a Service Space in front of air duct inspection hatches, using the Delete tool will select both the duct part and the associated Service Space for deletion.
+Some of these commands can also be accessed from the Edit Sets group on the Home tab.
+If a model object has a 3D Space object attached, using these tools will affect both object types.
+For example, if a Service Space is in front of air duct inspection hatches, using the Delete tool will select both the duct part and the associated Service Space for deletion.

 Note: The set operation commands affect the currently active object set.
-If a set does not exist, you can use the New Set command to define one, or just select the operation to be performed and then pick the required objects.
+If no set exists, you can use the New Set command to define one, or simply select the operation and then pick the required objects.

 Translation